 Criminals may use different ways to try and get you to give them money.
 They may pretend to be someone they’re not or make promises that sound too good to be true.

-Scams are on the rise – in 2019 the FTC reported almost 1.7 million complaints of fraud from concerned customers, an increase from 1.7 million complains of fraud in 2019.
+Scams are on the rise – in 2020, the FTC reported 2.2 million complaints of fraud from concerned customers, an increase from 1.7 million complains of fraud in 2019.

 There have been reports of many kinds of scams, from pretending to be a bank employee, to an IRS ‘investigation’.
 Familiarize yourself with some of the more common schemes and find out how to protect you and your family.

 Someone may call you asking for payment for a service they offered, or even just as a favor.
 Instead of wiring the cash, though, they’ll ask you to buy a gift card and give them the details so they can get it faster.